yogeshjoga/java-learning-code/README.md

 ## Conventions:
-				These are the standard pratices follwed while providing the identifiers 1 The class name msut start with Uppercase letter, it contains multi words then each word must start with uppercase.
+				These are the standard pratices follwed while providing the identifiers.

+			1 The class name msut start with Uppercase letter, it contains multi words then each word must start with uppercase.

 			  ex: SampleName,Demo,

 			2 the method name should be in lowercase, but it consisting of multiwords first word